Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Conclusions and Discussions

 Meanwhile, ANN models usually need careful hyperparameter fine-tuning before the best performance can be achieved.
 Therefore, future work should be focused on finding some other better models, such as VEA-GAN \citep{cemgil2020autoencoding,mukesh2022variational} and AVAE \citep{plumerault2021avae}.
+Exploring efficient hyperparameter tuning strategies, as systematically compared in \cite{G_mez_Vargas_2023}, may further enhance performance.
 We hope we can find more useful models in the future work.